 The good news is that year round shedding controls the length of their coat so a haircut will not be necessary.

 Clean your dog’s ears thoroughly as they can collect a lot of dirt and grime as they work outside.
 Your dog will not have to be bathed very often but dirt should be wiped away with a damp cloth.

 Check your dog’s nails every two or three weeks. when they are long enough to make clacking sounds against the floor it is time to trim them down.
 However most active dogs wear their own nails down through work and play.

 This is a hardworking dog and they need the best possible diet to fuel their busy lifestyle.

-Belgian Malinois will benefits from both raw food and formulas specifically made for high activity breeds.
+Belgian Malinois will benefit from both raw food and formulas specifically made for high-activity breeds.